unit-mesh/auto-dev/README.md

 - title: the action name
 - autoInvoke: auto invoke this action when you perform action
 - matchRegex: TODO()
+- priority: the priority of the action, the higher will be first.
+(0~1000 was recommended)
 - template: the template of the action, you can use `${SPEC_controller}` to insert spec, `${SELECTION}` to insert selected code.